 CRE, often described as a “superbug,” includes several types of bacteria that are resistant to most, if not all, available antibiotics.
 The Centers for Disease Control and Prevention (CDC) reports that 42 states have CRE in at least one medical facility.
 While several hospitals reported CRE outbreaks involving these devices in 2014, arguably the most highly publicized CRE outbreak occurred in early 2015 at the Ronald Reagan UCLA Medical Center.
 On February 18, 2015, UCLA reported two patients who died after being infected by CRE during endoscopic procedures.
 Five additional patients were identified as infected, and 179 patients were exposed to CRE between October 2014 and January 2015.
 The source of the CRE outbreak was linked to a duodenoscope used in ERCP procedures.
 The UCLA outbreak spawned a group of product liability lawsuits involving the Olympus Medical Systems Group.

 UCLA reported that the scopes used during the ERCP procedures were contaminated despite the hospital’s sterilization and decontamination efforts—“reprocessing” of reusable scopes—which they claimed exceeded instructions provided by the manufacturer Olympus, as well as national guidelines.
 After the sterilization process, the crevices of the device were found to have organic debris and residual body fluid, exposing patients to CRE.
-UCLA asserted that the manufacturer’s cleaning instructions were insufficient to eradicate CRE, and that a product redesign is required to allow for thorough cleaning, or alternative cleaning techniques would be necessary.
+UCLA asserted that the manufacturer’s cleaning instructions were insufficient to eradicate CRE, and that a product redesign is required to allow for a thorough cleaning, or alternative cleaning techniques would be necessary.
 Many patients quickly filed suits against Olympus, including in The Estate of Antonia Torres Cerda v.
 Olympus Am.
 Inc., No. BC573665 (Cal.
 Super.
-Ct., Los Angeles Count, filed February 25, 2015) and Young v.
+Ct., Los Angeles County, filed February 25, 2015) and Young v.
 Olympus Am.
 Inc., No. BC573399 (Cal.
 Super.
-Ct., Los Angeles Count, filed February 23, 2015).
+Ct., Los Angeles County, filed February 23, 2015).

 State and Federal Response

 Regulatory reaction to the CRE outbreak was swift.
-On February 19, 2015, the Food and Drug Administration (FDA) released an alert to healthcare professionals defining the challenge of cleaning ERCP duodenosopes with their unique mechanisms and design.
+On February 19, 2015, the Food and Drug Administration (FDA) released an alert to healthcare professionals defining the challenge of cleaning ERCP duodenoscopes with their unique mechanisms and design.
 And on March 12, the FDA issued a final guidance document entitled “Reprocessing Medical Devices in Health Care Settings: Validation of Methods and Labeling.”
 A draft of this document was previously released in 2011 and its completion was accelerated in response to the CRE issue at Ronald Reagan UCLA Medical Center.
 In addition to the FDA’s involvement, the CDC provided consultation to the Los Angeles County Department of Health in its investigation and worked with the FDA on the protocols for reprocessing.

 Emerging Issue—Heater-Cooler Devices